Michael Stewart, Baron Stewart of Fulham: Post-Government

+Stewart remained foreign affairs spokesman after the 1970 General Election, but only until the Shadow Cabinet elections a month later.
+His stance on both Vietnam and Biafra had been unpopular with the Parliamentary Labour Party and this resulted in his fall to eighteenth place in the poll.
+At the age of sixty-three, this was the end of his front bench career.

 A committed pro-European, Stewart was leader of the Labour Delegation to the Council of Europe in June 1970, and joint president of the Labour Committee for Europe with George Brown and Roy Jenkins.
 He served as a member of the European Parliament from 1975 to 1976.

 Stewart was a supporter of a United Ireland, supporting a peaceful resolution to the partition of Ireland.

 Stewart was made a member of the Privy Council in 1964.
 He was appointed a Member of the Order of the Companions of Honour (CH) in the 1969 New Year Honours.
 He retired from the House of Commons in 1979.
 He was elevated to the House of Lords, being created a life peer with the title Baron Stewart of Fulham, of Fulham in Greater London, on 5 July 1979.

 Brian Harrison recorded an oral history interview with Stewart, in March 1978, as part of the Suffrage Interviews project, titled Oral evidence on the suffragette and suffragist movements: the Brian Harrison interviews.
 Stewart discusses his teaching career and his connection with the Association for Education in Citizenship.

 He died at a hospital in London on 10 March 1990, at the age of 83.